SpikeInterface/spikeinterface-dockerfiles/ironclust-compiled/README.md

 - Set Matlab's workspace folder to: `<local-path-to-project>/ironclust/matlab`
 - Open Matlab's `Application Compiler` (located in `APPS` Tab)
 - Click on `+` sign in Add Main File, Select `p_ironclust.m` and Click Open
-- In the section `Files installed for your end user`, click on `+` sign button and Select all files (some might not be needed, but we haven't tested removing them), also select the following folders:  `prb` and `prb_json`.
+- In the section `Files required for your application to run`, click on `+` sign button and Select all files (some might not be needed, but we haven't tested removing them), also select the following folders:  `prb` and `prb_json`.
 Click Open
-- On Application Compiler window, Click on Package, Save the `p_ironclust.prj` file and wait for Matlab to Compile the project.
+- On Application Compiler window, Click on `Package`, Save the `p_ironclust.prj` file and wait for Matlab to Compile the project.
 A folder (named `p_ironclust` by default) with compiled files will be generated.

 ## Generating Base Docker Image